-11We also apply the correction term following De Loecker and Warzynski (2012) to compute expenditure shares.
+13We also apply the correction term following De Loecker and Warzynski (2012) to compute expenditure shares.
 This approaches removes any output variation not related to variables impacting input demand and market characteristics.
-12Appendix C contains more detail on these issues as well as others not discussed here.
+14Appendix C contains more detail on these issues as well as others not discussed here.

-(2019) and incorporate a constant returns to scale (CRS) restriction into our moment conditions (9).13 This assumption is reasonable as there is substantial evidence suggesting constant returns to scale or slightly decreasing returns to scale (e.g. Basu and Fernald, 1997; Syverson, 2004a,b).
-We estimate the production function with and without this restriction as a robustness check and present these results later in the text.
-We utilize the estimates with the CRS restriction as the main specification.
+Identification.
+The next concern is that, while these moment conditions are relatively straightforward and sensible, Gandhi, Navarro and Rivers (2020) show that point identification relies on time-series variation in flexible input prices and may be problematic in short time-series settings.
+Although this issue can arise in settings with shorter time window, our empirical context benefits from a long panel, which helps mitigate it.
+Nonetheless, we implement the solution suggested by Flynn, Traina and Gandhi (2019) and impose a constant returns to scale (CRS) restriction on our moment conditions in (9).
+16 This assumption is reasonable given substantial evidence for constant or slightly decreasing returns to scale (e.g., Basu and Fernald, 1997; Syverson, 2004a,b).
+We estimate the production function both with and without the CRS restriction as a robustness check, and we present the latter results in Appendix A. Our main specification uses the estimates that impose the CRS restriction.

-The third major concern is the construction of the flexible input, which we have already briefly discussed.
+Existence of Monopsony Power over Other Inputs.
+The fourth major concern is the construction of the flexible input, which we have already briefly discussed.
 One remaining issue is that if the input chosen to be used as the flexible input for the markup estimate violates Assumption 2 (no monopsony or oligopsony power).
 If this assumption is violated then using the estimator in (4) results in which follows directly from Proposition 2.
 Equation (10) shows that using an input j that violates Assumption 2 to estimate price markups can lead to confounding trends in the markdown of input j to trends in the price markup.
 This result holds both for individual firm-level results and for the aggregate time series.
-This result also follows from the insights from Stansbury and Summers (2020).
-They argue that studies that utilize labor to estimate markups via the ratio estimator may be confounding trends in labor market power for trends in product market power.
 Furthermore, since the markup is used to estimate markdowns, we would be underestimating the markdown for the other inputs.
-However, we believe that our method of purging the sum of COGS and SGA of labor expenses and other fixed costs is able to remove most of this bias.
+However, we believe that our method of

+$$\frac{\theta{i,t}^j}{\alpha{i,t}^j} = \nu{i,t}^j \mu{i,t},\tag{10}$$ purging the sum of COGS and SGA of labor expenses and other fixed costs is able to remove most of this bias.
 We examine this issue more closely when discussing the results in Section 4.

-$$\frac{\theta{i,t}^j}{\alpha{i,t}^j} = \nu{i,t}^j \mu{i,t},\tag{10}$$